YesseGriffen/PC-TO-STM/README.md

 (Interface between Computer and STM32)

-This program uses Python with tkinter for a basic gui.
-This program has two main uses:
+This program uses Python with tkinter for a basic gui.\n This program has two main uses:\n
   1. Ability to send commands to the STM32 through USART protocol.
   2. Ability to receive messages, commands from the STM32 to the Computer through USART protocol.